alexisflesch/connect4/README.md

 A few basic algorithm for the environment's response to the agent's actions.

 ## check_perf.py
-Work in progress : estimate the agent's performance against a few opponents.
+To estimate the agent's performance against a few opponents.

 # Notes